The Trumpet-Major: A Delicate Situation

+A Call on Business

 Bob returns in good temper; he's been drinking with his new best friend, Festus.
 Anne yields to Bob, saying that if he can behave himself with the ladies for six months she'll be his.
 Then it turns out that Festus is waiting outside; he comes in, Anne flees, and watching from a hole in the floor of the room above, sees Squire Derriman sneak in and try to retrieve the box.
 Festus catches him, but Bob intervenes.
 Derriman snatches the box and disappears, with Festus and Matilda in pursuit.
 The next morning Squire Derriman is found dead from exhaustion, but the box has disappeared.
 It's eventually found hidden in Anne's room.
 Derriman has left all his property to Anne, except for a few small houses which will provide Festus with a living, but not luxury.

 Festus and Matilda are married, Anne and Bob are to be engaged, and John's regiment is posted away to battle in Spain, where, we are told, he will die.

+Themes

+Hardy, who distrusted empiricism when it come to novels and history, as he felt it marginalized many important aspects of human elements.
+The Trumpet-Major tells the tale of a woman, who is courted by three men during the early 19th century in the midst of the Napoleonic Wars, during the backdrop of an much anticipated and amphibious landing of Napoleon's army on the British isles.
+In this setting, in which he explores the subversive effects and nature of ordinary human beings such when desire and conflicting loyalties on the systemized versions of history.
+As Hardy's only novel of historical fiction, it makes stand out among some of Hardy's more moral works.

+Like some of Hardy's other famous and popular novels such as Tess of the d'Urbervilles and The Mayor of Casterbridge such often implore and deal with deep concepts such as disappointment in love and the "perversity of life", but The Trumpet-Major also deal with these very themes present in many novels and poems which are often laid with a carefully controlled elegiac feeling and much irony in them that make them stand out among the Victorian classical works of literature.